+For the Basis of Allotment to Anchor Investors, Bidders/Applicants may refer to the SEBI ICDR Regulations or RHP / Prospectus.
 Bids received from QIBs Bidding in the QIB Category (net of Anchor Portion) at or above the Issue Price may be grouped together to determine the total demand under this category.
 The QIB Category may be available for Allotment to QIBs who have Bid at a price that is equal to or greater than the Issue Price.
-Allotment may be undertaken in the following manner.
+Allotment may be undertaken in the following manner: Allotment shall be undertaken in the following manner:

-- a) In the first instance allocation to Mutual Funds for 5% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds 5% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for 5% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than 5% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Issue Price. - Equity Shares remaining unsubscribed, if any, not allocated to Mutual Funds was made available for Allotment to all QIB Bidders (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Issue Price);
+- a) In the first instance allocation to Mutual Funds for [•]% of the QIB Portion shall be determined as follows: - In the event that Bids by Mutual Fund exceeds [•]% of the QIB Portion, allocation to Mutual Funds shall be done on a proportionate basis for [•]% of the QIB Portion. - In the event that the aggregate demand from Mutual Funds is less than [•]% of the QIB Portion then all Mutual Funds shall get full Allotment to the extent of valid Bids received above the Issue Price. - Equity Shares remaining unsubscribed, if any, not allocated to Mutual Funds shall be available for Allotment to all QIB Bidders as set out in (b) below; - b) In the second instance Allotment to all QIBs shall be determined as follows: - In the event that the oversubscription in the QIB Portion, all QIB Bidders who have submitted Bids above the Issue Price shall be allotted Equity Shares on a proportionate basis, upto a minimum of [•] Equity Shares and in multiples of [•] Equity Shares thereafter for [•]% of the QIB Portion. - Eher QIB Bidders. - Under-subscription below [●]% of the QIB Portion, if any, from Mutual Funds, would be included for allocation to the remaining QIB Bidders on a proportionate basis.
+The aggregate Allotment to QIB Bidders shall not be more than [●] Equity Shares.

 d.
-ALLOTMENT TO ANCHOR INVESTOR
+ALLOTMENT TO ANCHOR INVESTOR (IF APPLICABLE)

-- a) Allocation of Equity Shares to Anchor Investors at the Anchor Investor Allocation Price will be at the discretion of the Issuer, in consultation with the BRLM, subject to compliance with the following requirements: - i) not more than 60% of the QIB Portion will be allocated to Anchor Investors; - ii) one-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the price at which allocation is being done to other Anchor Investors; and - iii) allocation to Anchor Investors shall be on a discretionary basis and subject to: - a maximum number of two Anchor Investors for allocation up to ₹ 2 crores; a minimum number of two Anchor Investors and maximum number of 15 Anchor Investors for allocation of more than ₹ 2 crores and up to ₹ 25 crores subject to minimum allotment of ₹ 1 crores per such Anchor Investor; and - in case of allocation above twenty five crore rupees; a minimum of 5 such investors and a maximum of 15 such investors for allocation up to twenty five crore rupees and an additional 10 such investors for every additional twenty five crore rupees or part thereof, shall be permitted, subject to a minimum allotment of one crore rupees per such investor. - b) A physical book is prepared by the Registrar on the basis of the Anchor Investor Application Forms received from Anchor Investors.
+- a) Allocation of Equity Shares to Anchor Investors at the Anchor Investor Allocation Price will be at the discretion of the Issuer, in consultation with the BRLM, subject to compliance with the following requirements: - i) not more than 60% of the QIB Portion will be allocated to Anchor Investors; - one-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the price at which allocation is being done to other Anchor Investors; and - iii) allocation to Anchor Investors shall be on a discretionary basis and subject to: - a maximum number of two Anchor Investors for allocation up to ₹ 2 crores; a minimum number of two Anchor Investors and maximum number of 15 Anchor Investors for allocation of more than ₹ 2 crores and up to ₹ 25 crores subject to minimum allotment of ₹ 1 crores per such Anchor Investor; and - in case of allocation above twenty five crore rupees; a minimum of 5 such investors and a maximum of 15 such investors for allocation up to twenty five crore rupees and an additional 10 such investors for every additional twenty five crore rupees or part thereof, shall be permitted, subject to a minimum allotment of one crore rupees per such investor.

+b) A physical book is prepared by the Registrar on the basis of the Anchor Investor Application Forms received from Anchor Investors.
 Based on the physical book and at the discretion of the Issuer, in consultation with the BRLM, selected Anchor Investors will be sent a CAN and if required, a revised CAN.